How to book

 We reserve the right to alter the prices of any of the holidays shown.
 You will be advised of the current price of the holiday that you wish to book before your contract is confirmed.

-When you make your booking you must pay a minimum deposit of £250.00 per person (River Cruise Bookings minimum of £500 per person) or an agreed sum where flight seats are purchased for you at the time of booking.
+When you make your booking you must pay a minimum deposit of £250 per person (River Cruise Bookings minimum deposit of £750 per person) or an agreed sum for flight inclusive holidays.
 If we have to make special flight arrangements we reserve the right to charge you the full cost of these flights by way of a deposit at the time of your booking.
 We will quote you the cost of these arrangements before we confirm your holiday.
 If we advise you prior to booking that your flights are ‘non-refundable’ then no refund will be due to you for your flights if you later cancel unless we can obtain a refund for you from the airline.
 No deposits are payable for infants who must be under two years of age on the date of return travel to qualify for infant status.

 The balance of the price of your holiday arrangements must be paid at least 8 weeks before your departure date and the date will be advised on your booking confirmation.
 (River Cruise balance is due 13 weeks before departure date) If the balance is not paid in time we reserve the right to cancel your holiday arrangements and retain your deposit.
 Please see section 6.
 If You Cancel Your Holiday (below) for cancellation terms.